 It doesn’t take long to reach another Sydney Water manhole, and from here I’m back onto a wide service trail on the opposite side of the creek.

 The service trail ascends, branching to the left (just before reaching the road) to an electricity pylon.
 I hope there may be walking access though the national park, past the pylon, but the service trail narrows and soon peters out.
 It would be very hard and slow work continuing this way.
 So I retrace my steps, finishing where the service trail meets Burraneer Avenue.

 There’s about 600m of road walking to get back to the starting point, mostly along the busy Eastern Arterial Road.
-It’s definitely not a walk I’d really recommend, although even on a weekend you’ll have this walk mostly to yourself!
+It’s not a walk I’d really recommend – but even on a weekend you’ll have this walk mostly to yourself!

 0.0km Locked gate at Eastern Arterial Road 0.1km Junction with track up to Koola Park 0.9km Junction with track down to Rocky Creek 1.5km Junction with track up to Koola Ave service trail 2.4km Turn right onto service trail down to Rocky Creek 2.6km Rocky Creek (service trail stops about 10m above the creek) 3.7km Service trail reaches Burraneer Ave 4.3km Start of Rocky Creek Track